 Leather was also an important industry in Medieval Leicester and there were many tanners in the town.
 Furthermore in Leicester there was a weekly market and an annual fair.
 In the Middle Ages a fair was like a market but it was held only once a year for a period of a few days.
 Leicester fair would attract buyers and sellers from all over the Midlands.

 In the Middle Ages the merchants in Leicester formed an organisation called a guild to safeguard their interests.
 Eventually the Earl's hold on the town weakened and the merchants began to run things.
 From 1464 Leicester had a corporation with a mayor.

 Leicester abbey was built in 1143.
 Furthermore in the Middle Ages the only hospitals were run by the church.
 In them monks cared for the poor and the sick as best they could.
 In the Middle Ages there were several hospitals in Leicester.

 From the 13th century there were also friars in Leicester.
 Friars were like monks but instead of withdrawing from the world they went out to preach.
-Franciscan friars were called grey friars because of the colour of their costumes.
+Franciscan friars were called grey friars because of the color of their costumes.
 Their name lives on in the street name.